Generalization ability and Vulnerabilities to adversarial perturbations: Two sides of the same coin: Abstract

 \section{Abstract}

-Deep neural networks (DNNs), the agents of deep learning (DL), require a massive number of parallel/sequential operations.
-This makes it extremely challenging to comprehend DNNs' operations and hinders proper diagnosis.
-Consequently, DNNs cannot be readily used in high-stakes domains, in which incorrect decisions can lead to catastrophic failures.
-Therefore, to build more reliable DNNs/DL to be deployed in high-stakes real-world problems, it is imperative that we develop proper analysis tools that will allow us to better understand DNNs' internal operations underlying their decision-making.
-Here, we used the self-organizing map (SOM) to analyze internal codes of DL models associated with their decision-making.
-Our analyses suggest that hidden layer activation patterns can be mapped onto a finite number of patterns and are correlated with DL predictions, raising the possibility that they could serve as functional codes of DL models.
-Encouraged by this observation, we further used SOM to estimate input features coded in hidden layers, analyzed the effects of adversarial inputs to better understand characterized internal representations' evolution and adversarial perturbations' propagation in DL models.
+Deep neural networks (DNNs), the agents of deep learning (DL), require a massive number of parallel/sequential operations, which makes it difficult to comprehend them and impedes proper diagnosis.
+Without better knowledge of DNNs’ internal process, deploying DNNs in high-stakes domains may lead to catastrophic failures.
+Therefore, to build more reliable DNNs/DL, it is imperative that we gain insights into their underlying decision-making process.
+Here, we use the self-organizing map (SOM) to analyze DL models’ internal codes associated with DNNs’ decision-making.
+Our analyses suggest that shallow layers close to the input layer map onto homogeneous codes and that deep layers close to the output layer transform these homogeneous codes in shallow layers to diverse codes.
+We also found evidence indicating that homogeneous codes may underlie DNNs' vulnerabilities to adversarial perturbations.